sanket1729/bulletproofs-svm/README.md

-# bulletproofs-poc
+# bulletproofs-svm-poc
-Learning how to bulletproofs

-This is a very rough-and-ready (e.g. lacking in sanity checking) implementation of the algorithm in the [Bulletproofs paper](https://eprint.iacr.org/2017/1066) of Bunz et al.
+This is a implementation of bulletproofs based on implementation from waxwing.
+This implementation of the algorithm in the [Bulletproofs paper](https://eprint.iacr.org/2017/1066) of Bunz et al. The code only considers the application of range proofs for a SVM.

-The purpose was only to help me (and anyone else similarly curious) understand how the compact rangeproof explained in the paper, works.

-It specifically for now is limited to a single rangeproof, not aggregated.
-It is also limited to ranges of 0-2^n where n is between 1 and 6 inclusive (so max range 64 bits).

-Obviously being in Python it is laughably slow, but more precisely: there is no attempt to optimize for performance (which real implementations will have to do).
+This is limited to values where n is power of 2.

 #### Examples